mmiranda222/.statsuite/content/using-api/embargo-management.md

 | PITReleaseDate | string | When provided, this date will be the date and time when the PIT release is activated (e.g. is made available for data queries).
 When not provided, the PIT release will not be activated automatically.
 If its value refers to a date and time in the past, then the PIT release is immediately activated right at the end of the import/copy transaction.<br>Format *dd-MM-yyyy HH:mm:ss* e.g. 17-05-2019 12:30:00 | Optional |
 | restorationOptionRequired | boolean | Optional parameter.
 Indicates if the current LIVE version should be kept for restoration purposes when the PIT release becomes active. | Optional |

-In case PIT data should be released immediately, then a new import is to be submitted with the release date time as the current date-time or a past date-time.
+In case PIT data should be released immediately, the PITReleaseDate parameter should be set to the current date-time or a past date-time.

 **IMPORTANT NOTE**: since [September 03, 2021 Release .Stat Suite .NET 7.0.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#september-03-2021), for the release date-time, the PITReleaseDate parameter is a datetime value with the time zone designator, according to technical standards (see: https://www.w3.org/TR/NOTE-datetime).
 This time zone designator allows specifying a precise target release datetime independently from the current time zone of the server where the NSI web service is running.
 Example: **1997-07-16T19:20:30.45+01:00**.